My Child's Health >> Autism

 Genetic factors seem to be important.
 For example, identical twins are much more likely than fraternal twins or siblings to both have autism.
 Similarly, language abnormalities are more common in relatives of autistic children.
 Chromosomal abnormalities and other nervous system (neurological) problems are also more common in families with autism.

-A number of other possible causes have been suspected, but not proven.
+A number of other possible causes have been suspected.
 They involve:

 Autism And Vaccines

 Many parents are worried that some vaccines are not safe and may harm their baby or young child.
 They may ask their doctor or nurse to wait, or even refuse to have the vaccine.
 However, it is important to also think about the risks of not having the vaccination.

 Some people believe that the small amount of mercury (called thimerosal) that is a common preservative in multidose vaccines causes autism or ADHD.
 However, studies are inconclusive at this time, depending on which camp you speak to.
 Since the CDC makes money off distributing vaccines and the National Vaccine Injury Compensation Program is a program that is established for paying families injured by vaccination, does it not seem hypocritical for the government to force vaccinations, claim there is not relationship between vaccines and conditions like Autism, and yet still have a National Vaccine Injury Compensation Program?